Key Insights

 1. Inventory Management

-A report by Statista highlights that 56% of global retailers experienced moderate disruption in their supply chain in 2020, while 12% faced heavy collapse.
+report by Statista highlights that 56% of global retailers experienced moderate disruption in their supply chain in 2020, while 12% faced heavy collapse.

 With the global supply chain making a brand new start, it is vital for manufacturers to re-architect an existing business model towards an on-demand delivery service app to stay afloat.